whatwedo/TableBundle/docs/table-configuration.md

 ```

 For the columns you have a few options to tweak how they behave:

+All Options are as constants in `Column` class.

 - `label`: String, column name
 - `callable`: Function, callable to get the data